projecttacoma/fqm-execution/README.md

   // Required by cql-execution API (but not currently used in the cql-exec-fhir FHIR data model) getCode(field: any) {
-    /* Implementation that returns the value the field on this object as a cql-execution Code type */ }
+    /* Implementation that returns the value of the field on this object as a cql-execution Code type */ }

   // Required by cql-execution API (but not currently used in the cql-exec-fhir FHIR data model) getDate(field: any) {
-    /* Implementation that returns the value the field on this object as a cql-execution Date type */ }
+    /* Implementation that returns the value of the field on this object as a cql-execution Date type */ }

   // Required by cql-execution API (but not currently used in the cql-exec-fhir FHIR data model) getDateOrInterval(field: any) {
-    /* Implementation that returns the value the field on this object as a cql-execution Date or Interval type */ }
+    /* Implementation that returns the value of the field on this object as a cql-execution Date or Interval type */ }
 }